tednol/radix-staking/docker_validator_guide.md

-# Production-grade Docker Validator Guide
+# Tednol's Docker Validator Guide

 This guide presents a straightforward and focused guide to set up a production grade validator node on Radix using Docker.
 It won't discuss all possible ways to set up a Docker node.
 It is intended to document my approach.
 The guide is tested and based on Ubuntu 20.04.